Internal Development Committee Dashboard

 Grant / Institution 2025–26 2026–27 Target Contact / Lead Program Area Status Committee Need

-Nationwide Children’s HNHF $230,000 $230,000 Katie Higgins Soccer & Literacy Renewal / Confirm Steward relationship; prepare strong impact report and renewal conversation.
+Nationwide Children’s HNHF $230,000 $230,000 Awarded Katie Higgins Soccer & Literacy Renewal / Confirm Steward relationship; prepare strong impact report and renewal conversation.

-Franklin County Commissioners Award $150,000 $150,000 Brittany Hillyard S&L / Sprouts Renewal Maintain reporting quality and identify future county relationship opportunities.
+Franklin County Commissioners Award $150,000 $150,000 Awarded Brittany Hillyard S&L / Sprouts Renewal Maintain reporting quality and identify future county relationship opportunities.

-City of Columbus Summer Award $24,500 $49,000 Columbus Recreation & Parks Summer Camp Growth Opportunity Use camp outcomes and public impact to strengthen future request.
+City of Columbus Summer Award $24,500 $49,000 Awarded Columbus Recreation & Parks Summer Camp Growth Opportunity Use camp outcomes and public impact to strengthen future request.

 US Soccer Forward, Expert Partner $50,000 Nora Dooley Soccer at Schools / Training Applied / Applying Clarify partner fit and support national training/readiness narrative.